zachleat/web-font-loading-recipes/README.md

   * Notable in that it lazy loads the font loading polyfill only if the CSS Font Loading API is not supported
 * (To be named) Any recommended non-polyfilled recipe above with one slight variation: it uses the eBay method if the CSS Font Loading API is not supported (in practice this means `font-display: optional` only on IE/Edge).
 This is what I’m currently doing on [zachleat.com](https://www.zachleat.com/web/).
 * FOUT without a class
   * Doesn’t require any modification of the CSS, injects the web fonts using JS programmatically (the Asynchronous Data URI method below also does this).
+Documented in the [Webfont Handbook from @bramstein](https://abookapart.com/products/webfont-handbook).

 ## Not Recommended but included for Posterity